 Cigarette smoking increases the risk of serious cardiovascular side effects from oral contraceptive use.
 This risk increases with age and with heavy smoking (15 or more cigarettes per day) and is quite marked in women over 35 years of age.
-Women who use oral contraceptives are strongly advised not to smoke.
+Women who use oral contraceptives are strongly advised not to smoke

 Some women should not use the pill.
-For example, you should not take the pill if you have any of the following conditions:
+For example, you should not take the pill if you have any of the following

-- · A history of heart attack or stroke - Blood clots in the legs (thrombophlebitis), lungs (pulmonary embolism), or eyes - .
-A history of blood clots in the deep veins of your legs - · Chest pain (angina pectoris) - Known or suspected breast cancer or cancer of the lining of the uterus, cervix or vagina - Unexplained vaginal bleeding (until a diagnosis is reached by your healthcare professional) - · Yellowing of the whites of the eyes or of the skin (jaundice) during pregnancy or during previous use of the pill - · Liver tumor (benign or cancerous) - .
-Known or suspected pregnancy - .
-If you plan to have surgery with prolonged bedrest
+- · A history of heart attack or stroke

+- A history of history and attack and the state of the Blood clots in the legs (thrombophlebitis), lungs (pulmonary embolism), or eyes A history of blood clots in the deep veins of your legs

+- Chest pain (angina pectoris)

+- Known or suspected breast cancer or cancer of the lining of the uterus, cervix or vagina Unexplained vaginal bleeding (until a diagnosis is reached by your healthcare provider) Yellowing of the whites of the eyes or of the skin (jaundice) during pregnancy or during previous use of the pill

+- Liver tumor (benign or cancerous)

+Known or suspected pregnancy

+Valvular heart disease with complications

+- Severe hypertension